 Last September I took a trip from my home in Spain to the Santa Cruz department of Bolivia.

-As soon as I walked out of the airport, the oppressive heat of the Bolivian jungle made me realize my mistake.
+As soon as I walked out of the airport, I was met with the oppressive heat of the Bolivian jungle.
+Luckily, it isn’t so hard to take clothes off.

-If you’re learning Spanish, the seasons are essential words because Spanish-speaking countries span so much of the globe.
+If you’re learning Spanish, the seasons are essential words because Spanish-speaking countries span so much of the globe, including a variety of climates and places with reversed seasons in different hemispheres.

 Lucky for you, your complete guide to the seasons in Spanish is right here.